chuckfee23/pwa-text-editor/README.md

 ## Description

-This application allows a user to either download and install, or simply use this text editor from the web.
+This is a progressive web application that allows a user to either download and install, or simply use this text editor from the web.

 ## Table of Contents